-Topological descriptors for scalar fields.
-A topological descriptor, in our context, serves to describe and identify the topological characteristics associated with a data instance (e.g., a scalar field, a vector field, a tensor field, or a multi-field).
-Most topological descriptors we work with originate from the Morse theory [16].
-Well-established topological descriptors for scalar fields include persistence diagrams [17], barcodes [18], merge trees, contour trees [19], Reeb graphs [20] and their discretization, mapper graphs [21], and Morse-Smale complexes [22].
+A number of topological descriptors serve to describe and identify the topological characteristics associated with a data instance (e.g., a scalar field, a vector field, a tensor field, or a multifield), see [17] for a survey.
+In this paper, we focus on merge trees for scalar fields, which are highly relevant in topology-based feature tracking (e.g. [18], [19], [20], [21]).
+They have been used to identify and track cyclones [2] and bubbles in Raleigh-Taylor instabilities [22], as well as to analyze burning cells [3] from combustion simulations.